QR3.8.3 Delayed Choice Experiment

 Figure 3.21.
 Delayed choice experiment

 That photons travel about a foot per nanosecond allows a delayed choice two-slit experiment.
-Two detection options are used, either the usual screen or two telescopes that focus on one slit or the other (Figure 3.21).
+Two detection options are used, either the usual screen, or telescopes that focus on one slit or the other (Figure 3.21).
 The trick is that the choice of which to use is made after the photon passes the slits, when the screen is either quickly removed or not.
-If the screen is used, the result is interference, so the photon had to pass though both slits, but if the telescopes are used, only one fires, so the photon just took one path.
+If the screen is used, there is interference, so the photon had to pass though both slits, but if the telescopes are used, only one fires, so the photon just took one path.
 The inevitable conclusion is that a detector turned on after the photon passes the slits decides the path it took before that:

 It’s as if a consistent and definite history becomes manifest only after the future to which it leads has been settled.”
 (Greene, 2004), p189.